azrealwang/iwmfdiff/README.md

 * Denoising diffusion models: pretrained using the CelebA-HQ dataset; automatically downloaded

-Sometimes, the downloading speed of denoising diffusion models is very slow.
+Sometimes, the download speed of denoising diffusion models is very slow.
 Then, please manually download the pretrained model from [Google Drive](https://drive.google.com/file/d/1ulkO2GFepl1IRlPjMRS_vsaVq5wG0p_x/view?usp=share_link) and prepare it as the path `exp/logs/celeba/celeba_hq.ckpt`.

 ## Usage
 ### Demos of defending Insightface